 - Calories: 374cal

-Black pudding provides amounts of sodium, potassium, calcium, iron, magnesium, and zinc, all of which are can help on a keto diet.
+Black pudding provides amounts of sodium, potassium, calcium, iron, magnesium, and zinc, which can help on a keto diet.

-Black pudding is quite high in protein, this will need to be factored into your daily macros.
+Black pudding is quite high in protein.
+This will need to be factored into your daily macros.
 It also has a high number of grams of fat, which is perfect for a keto diet.

-How many Net Carbs are there in Black Pudding?
+How Many Net Carbs Are There In Black Pudding?